jamwalab/jamwalab/README.md

 ### Hi, I’m Abhishek 👋

 Full Stack Web Developer, currently pursuing an intensive web development coding certificate from the University of Toronto.
 Experience in back-end design, database management, and creating automated solutions.
 A team player, with good communication and problem-solving skills.
 Passionate about programming, with a strong ability to design, build and maintain websites from ideation to production.
 An eager learner, with seven years of experience working in the Supply Chain Industry.

 - 🔭 I’m currently working on a group project and some personal projects.
-- 🌱 I’m currently learning AWS abd Python.
+- 🌱 I’m currently learning AWS and Python.
 - 💞️ I’m looking to collaborate on full stack web apps!

 ## Connect with me